bazaarvoice/bv-ui-core/lib/domainPolice/README.md

 for later lookup.

 Prefixing `.` on the `domain` will allow it to match all subdomains as well.
+URL hosts which include `www.` will be allowed with domain name match.

 Given the above example, the following domains are all valid:

 - `bazaarvoice.com`